WeiShaoD/neuroimage-menu/docs/source/index.rst

 .. image:: brainbook1.png

-This is documentation to give some instructions about how to run the analysis with MRIs data with different software.
+This is documentation to give some instructions about how to run the volumeic, surface and fMRI analysis with different software.
 As every restaurant will provide a menu for reference, I hope this e-book can help you in the beginning of MRIs analysis

 We have 3 appetizers Linux system, OpenNeuro and GitHub

-3 main courses, FreeSurfer, AFNI, and SPM
+4 main courses, FreeSurfer, FSL, AFNI, and SPM

 1 dessert, running analysis on SuperComputer